Blendify/blender-manual/trunk/blender_docs/manual/preferences/introduction.rst

 :doc:`Input </preferences/input>`
    Customize how Blender reacts to the mouse and keyboard as well as define your own keymap.
 :doc:`Add-ons </preferences/add_ons>`
-   Manage secondary options which are not enabled in Blender by default as well as install new features.
+   Manage Blender's *Add-ons*, allowing you to access features not built-in as well as install new features.
 :doc:`Themes </preferences/themes>`
    Customize interface appearance and colors.
 :doc:`File </preferences/file>`